 There are two main types of walkers: standard and two-wheel.

 Standard walkers are the most basic type of walker available.
 The user needs to pick up the walker to move.
 It is best used to travel short distances or if stability is the main concern.
 People who have a tendency to fall forward will find this type of walker most useful.
-Most standard walkers are foldable for easy storage or to stow in a car for travelling.
+Most standard walkers are foldable for easy storage or to stow in a car for traveling.

 The Aluminum Walker Two-Button Release Folding Without Wheels have casters on the front two legs and rubber tips on the rear legs.
 The user can put his/her weight on the walker while moving and the rubber tip legs prevent the walker from rolling.

 Aluminum Walker Features

 Frame – Most walker frames are made from 1″ aluminum tubing and are lightweight.
 The height of the walker can usually be adjusted by 5″–10″ depending on the model.

 Grips – Grips are located on either side of the walker.
-They are generally made from plastic, foam or other soft materials like gel.
+They are generally made from plastic, foam, or other soft materials like gel.
 If the manufacturer’s supplied grip isn’t comfortable, it can be replaced with one that is.
 For people with hands that have a tendency to sweat.

 a soft or foam grip might work better.
 Larger grips are good for people with arthritis or with other issues with grasping.

 Wheels – The wheels or the “casters” on a two-wheel walker are normally 3″-5″ and do not swivel.

 Inspect the walker regularly.
 Take note of anything that looks worn or broken.
 Make sure that when the walker is unfolded, the sides click into place.
 If they don’t, or if something looks worn or broken. you get it checked by an expert right away.

 Cleaning – Simply clean the walker with soap and water.